-Under the Immigration, Asylum and Nationality Act 2006 we have a legal duty to prevent illegal working by checking documents to confirm that everyone we employ has the right to work in the UK.
+Under the Immigration, Asylum and Nationality Act 2006 we have a legal duty to prevent illegal working by checking documents to confirm that everyone we employ (including people from the UK) has the right to work in the UK.

 If we employ an illegal migrant worker we could be fined up to £20,000 per illegal worker and if they are knowingly employed there could also be an unlimited fine and/or a prison sentence of up to two years.

-- We have to check certain documents so we can establish a legal 'excuse' against liability for payment of a civil penalty if someone is wrongly employed.
+- We have to check certain documents so we can establish a 'statutory excuse' against liability for payment of a civil penalty if someone is wrongly employed.

 - We also have a responsibility to track and monitor the immigration status of migrant workers once they are employed and report unauthorised absence.

 - Checks need to be carried out for every person that we intend to employ, regardless of their race, ethnicity or nationality to avoid any potential discrimination.
 The Home Office has a code of practice on complying with the law without discriminating.